OctopusDeploy/blog/blog/2019-05/octopus-jira-integration/index.md

 In summary, [Jira](https://atlassian.com/jira) and [Octopus Deploy](https://octopus.com) work together to give you better end-to-end visibility of your software pipeline.

-If your already using Jira and Octopus Deploy, I highly recommend downloading the [Octopus Deploy plugin for Jira](https://marketplace.atlassian.com/apps/1220376/octopus-deploy-for-jira) and trying this out.
-Read our [docs](https://octopus.com/docs/api-and-integration/metadata/jira) about how to connect the two applications and that's it.
+If you're already using Jira and Octopus Deploy, I highly recommend downloading the [Octopus Deploy plugin for Jira](https://marketplace.atlassian.com/apps/1220376/octopus-deploy-for-jira) and trying this out.
+Read our [docs](https://octopus.com/docs/api-and-integration/metadata/jira) about how to connect the two applications, and get started.

-I also recommend looking at our build server plugins so you can take full advantage of the features above.
+I also recommend installing one of our build server plugins so you can take full advantage of the features above.

 * [Atlassian Bamboo plugin](https://marketplace.atlassian.com/apps/1217235/octopus-deploy-bamboo-add-on)
 * [Jenkins plugin](https://plugins.jenkins.io/octopusdeploy) - _Full support for Jira issues is coming soon!_